huggingface/blog/introducing-csearch.md

 - user: GMFTBY
 ---

-<h1>Generating Human-level Text with Contrastive Search in Transformers 🤗</h1>
+# Generating Human-level Text with Contrastive Search in Transformers 🤗

 ****